This post has partner links that I may receive compensation for at no cost to you. Thank you!

 In the middle of the 4th inning, there was a contest to see who could drink a beer the fastest.
 The two women competing downed their pints with impressive speed.
 This sort of competition would never be allowed in the United States these days, and we are worse off as a country because of it.

-I was also amused by the fact that #69 for Doosan’s warmup music was Limp Bizkit’s “Rollin'”.
+I was also amused by the fact that #69 for Doosan’s warmup music was Limp Bizkit’s “Rollin’.”
 Everything about that is great.
-In the top of the 6th, there was another beer drinking relay.
+At the top of the 6th, there was another beer-drinking relay.

 Since the game was a blowout, I left not long after the 7th inning stretch, opting instead to head for some craft beer in Gangnam.
 During the 7th inning stretch, the fans created a cool effect by putting their camera flashlights into the air.